michaelgroening/terraform-hcloud-kubernetes/README.md

 ## Considered features:

-- When a node is destroyed, I still need to run `kubectl drain <nodename>` and `kubectl delete node <nodename>`.
+- When a node is destroyed, we still need to run `kubectl drain <nodename>` and `kubectl delete node <nodename>`.
 Compare actual list with `kubectl get nodes --output 'jsonpath={.items[*].metadata.name}'`.
 - [High availability for the control plane](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/high-availability/).
 - Node-pool architecture, with option to label and taint.
 - Initialize multiple master nodes.

 ## Acknowledgements

-This module came about when I was looking for an affordable Kubernetes cluster.
+This module came about when Joost Döbken [was looking for an affordable Kubernetes cluster](https://github.com/JWDobken/terraform-hcloud-kubernetes).
 There is an [article from Christian Beneke](https://community.hetzner.com/tutorials/install-kubernetes-cluster) and there are a couple of Terraform projects on which the current is heavily based:

+I modified it to fit my needs and to be a base for a short k8s Tutorial, I really want to thank Joost Döbken for hist work which helped me understandt Kubernetes and Terraform better and hopefully will help others.

 - Patrick Stadler's [hobby-kube provisioning](https://github.com/hobby-kube/provisioning)
 - Niclas Mietz's [terraform-k8s-hcloud](https://github.com/solidnerd/terraform-k8s-hcloud)

 Feel free to contribute or reach out to me.